jcoding253/record-of-misc-skills/README.md

 #I wanted a place where I could list skills I have explored but haven't implemented in a project yet.

-#Undocumented experience: Github, VSCode, and Kubuntu (hundreds of hours it feels like)
+#Undocumented experience: Github, VSCode, some Powershell, a lot of Bash and Kubuntu (hundreds of hours it feels like)

 #Documented experience: Beginner mySQL.